-Born in 1972 in Bolshoi Kamen on the shore of Japan Sea.
-Vasiliev graduated from Rostov State Conservatory, then pursued post-graduate study under the guidance of Prof. Alexander Skulsky in Nizhny Novgorod State Conservatory.
-He participated in master classes with Maestros Alexandr Vedernikov and Vladimir Ziva in Moscow.
+was born in 1972 in the city of Bolshoi Kamen in the Russian Far East.
+He graduated from the Rostov State Conservatory and then took a postgraduate course under the guidance of professor Alexander Skulsky at the Nizhny Novgorod State Conservatory.
+He also participated in master-classes of Alexander Vedernikov and Vladimir Ziva in Moscow.

 He has since been active all over Russia.
 In 1997 in age of 24 he set up the Tambov Symphony Orchestra in Tambov, south of Moscow, which he led as artistic director and chief conductor until 2005.
 While in Tambov he was artistic director of

 the International Rachmaninov Festival, the Tambov Musicians’ Festival and the Musical Province Festival.

 In 2003 he was awarded a diploma in the Fourth International Prokofiev Competition in St Petersburg.

 In 2003–2005 he held the position of guest chief conductor of the Sochi Symphony Orchestra.